ngkc1996/teamsbot/README.md

 - Launch Bot Framework Emulator
 - Create a new bot configuration
 - Enter a Bot URL of `http://localhost:3978/api/messages`
-- Enter the Microsoft App ID and password corresponding to the .env file
+- Enter the Microsoft App ID and password corresponding to the .env file.

+## More guides

-More guides and instructions to be added soon.
+More guides can be found in the `readmes` folder.

 ## Disclaimers